iwyg/jmg-example/resources/markdown/index/features_1.md

 ### Caching

-Jmg also comes with a poweful caching layer.
+Jmg also comes with a powerful caching layer.

 <footer>
     <sub>* jmg is still in a pre releas state. listed features are considered stable